Santa Fe, New Mexico: Road

-Public transportation
+Public transit

 Santa Fe Trails, run by the city, operates a number of bus routes within the city during business hours and also provides connections to regional transit.

 The New Mexico Rail Runner Express is a commuter rail service operating in Valencia, Bernalillo (including Albuquerque), Sandoval, and Santa Fe Counties.
 In Santa Fe County, the service uses 18 mi of new right-of-way connecting the BNSF Railway's old transcontinental mainline to existing right-of-way in Santa Fe used by the Santa Fe Southern Railway.
 Santa Fe is currently served by four stations, Santa Fe Depot, South Capitol, Zia Road, and Santa Fe County/NM 599.

 New Mexico Park and Ride, a division of the New Mexico Department of Transportation, and the North Central Regional Transit District operate primarily weekday commuter coach/bus service to Santa Fe from Torrance, Rio Arriba, Taos, San Miguel and Los Alamos Counties in addition to shuttle services within Santa Fe connecting major government activity centers.
 Prior to the Rail Runner's extension to Santa Fe, Park and Ride operated commuter coach service between Albuquerque and Santa Fe.

-Greyhound Lines serves Santa Fe on its route from Denver to El Paso, Texas.
 Groome Transportation provides shuttles between Santa Fe and the Albuquerque International Sunport.